 Everyone involved or influenced by design must have an up-to-date and comprehensive understanding of safe design.
 It means you must know your area’s relevant codes of practice and legislation.

 It includes the local environmental plans, your state’s Building Code, regulations, ministerial specifications, and the state’s planning principles.
-If you’re still not confident with your knowledge about safe design, you can always seek advice from experts in this field to fill the gaps and ensure proper compliance.

 Choose Quality Materials